ngardiner/IntentVerse/ARCHITECTURE.md

     * Translates incoming MCP tool calls into HTTP requests to the Core Engine's API.
     * **Note on Security:** Authentication for this public-facing endpoint is deferred until an industry standard emerges for the MCP protocol.
 In its initial version, this endpoint will be unprotected.

+#### Dual-Mode Operation

+The MCP Interface is designed to run in two distinct modes to support different client use cases:

+1.  **Persistent Server (Streamable HTTP):** The default mode when run via `docker-compose`.
+It operates as a long-running network server, accepting multiple client connections.
+Ideal for remote or web-based agents.
+2.  **Ephemeral Instance (stdio):** The interface can also be invoked as a one-off process by a local client (e.g., `docker run -i ...`).
+In this mode, it communicates over `stdin/stdout` for a single session.
+This is made possible by our decoupled architecture, as the ephemeral instance can still connect to the persistent `core` service over the shared network.

 ### 3. The Web UI (The "Admin's Window")

 * **Purpose:** Provides the human user with a rich, visual interface to observe and manage the simulation.